1414213/scwin2/README.md

 "IsContinuous": false,
 "MinimumSpeed": 80
 ```
-Translates lines drawn on a trackpad into button input based on the direction of the line.&ensp;For example, with a list of two buttons and an offset of 0.5 pi's a northward swipe would tap the first button and a southward swipe would tap the second.&ensp;*MinimumDistance* sets the minimum length a detected swipe needs to be to activate a button.&ensp;It is recommended to keep this above the default value.&ensp;*AngleOffset* specifies at what angle slice listing begins.&ensp;Measured in amounts of pi (1 would be read as 1*pi).&ensp;*LongSwipeThreshold* set the minimum length a swipe needs to be to be considered a long swipe.&ensp;Measured as a proportion of the diameter of the trackpad.&ensp;This should be greater than *MinimumDistance*; when less all swipes will be considered long swipes.&ensp;The default value is impossible so that long swipes are ignored in default function.&ensp;*Buttons* specifies a list of Button types to be tapped by swiping.&ensp;The size of this sets the amount of directions to draw lines with, extending from 0 pi to 2 pi.&ensp;*LongSwipeButtons* sets a list of type Button to be pressed by long swipes.&ensp;Since the amount of slices is set by *Buttons* if this list is longer than *Buttons* the Buttons exceeding the length of *Buttons* will be ignored and if it is shorter the unfilled slices will be considered empty and do nothing.&ensp;*IsContinuous* sets whether multiple swipes can be made from a single gesture.&ensp;By default the end of the swipe is where input stops on the trackpad.&ensp;When enabled this takes where a stroke stops moving to be a swipe's end with *MinimumSpeed* setting how slow the stroke needs to move to be considered stopped.&ensp;*MinimumSpeed* should be kept at the default value for best performance.
+Translates lines drawn as swipes on a trackpad into button input based on the direction of the line.&ensp;For example, with a list of two buttons and an offset of 0.5 pi's a northward swipe would tap the first button and a southward swipe would tap the second.&ensp;*MinimumDistance* sets the minimum length a detected swipe needs to be to activate a button.&ensp;It is recommended to keep this above the default value.&ensp;*AngleOffset* specifies at what angle slice listing begins.&ensp;Measured in amounts of pi (1 would be read as 1*pi).&ensp;*LongSwipeThreshold* set the minimum length a swipe needs to be to be considered a long swipe.&ensp;Measured as a proportion of the diameter of the trackpad.&ensp;This should be greater than *MinimumDistance*; when less all swipes will be considered long swipes.&ensp;The default value is impossible so that long swipes are ignored in default function.&ensp;*Buttons* specifies a list of Button types to be tapped by swiping.&ensp;The size of this sets the amount of directions to draw lines with, extending from 0 pi to 2 pi.&ensp;*LongSwipeButtons* specifies a list of Button types to be pressed by long swipes.&ensp;Since the amount of directions is set by *Buttons* if this list is shorter than *Buttons* the unfilled directions will do nothing.&ensp;*IsContinuous* sets whether multiple swipes can be made from a single gesture.&ensp;By default the end of the swipe is where input stops on the trackpad.&ensp;When enabled this takes where a stroke stops moving to be a swipe's end with *MinimumSpeed* sets how slow the stroke needs to move to be considered stopped.&ensp;*MinimumSpeed* should be kept near the default value for best performance.

 ### PadTrackball
 ```